Op-Ed: The New Brunswick childcare crisis

 This is not only a pressing issue in our community.
 This is a provincial concern.
 Actions need to be taken and they need to be taken fast.
 New Brunswick families should not have to worry about finding a safe place for their children to go during the day.
 Childcare is essential, and a basic human right.

-Kylie is a second year Arts student who plans on majoring in English.
-Most days when Kylie's not studying, she can be found reading, baking, drinking coffee, or talking about her three dogs.
-She's very passionate about education, human rights, and literature.
+Kylie is a third year Arts student in the English honours program and is minoring in sociology.
+Most days when Kylie's not studying, she can be found reading, baking, or drinking coffee.
+She will talk your ear off about her three dogs, Taylor Swift, F1, and Victorian literature.